-The EBITDA is a measure of a WWE's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a WWE's overall financial performance and is widely used to measure stock profitability.

 TTM: trailing 12 months

-While WWE's payout ratio might seem fairly standard, it's worth remembering that WWE may be investing much of the rest of its net profits in future growth.
+While WWE's payout ratio might seem low, this can signify that WWE is investing more in its future growth.

 World Wrestling Entertainment, Inc., an integrated media and entertainment company, engages in the sports entertainment business in North America, Europe, the Middle East, Africa, the Asia Pacific, and Latin America.
 It operates through three segments: Media, Live Events, and Consumer Products.
-The Media segment engages in the production and monetization of long-form and short-form media content across various platforms, including WWE Network, pay television, and digital and social media, as well as filmed entertainment.
-The Live Events segment is involved in the sale of tickets, including primary and secondary distribution; provision of event services; and sale of travel packages related to its live events.
-The Consumer Products segment engages in merchandising of WWE branded products, such as video games, toys, apparels, and books through licensing arrangements and direct-to-consumer sales, as well as through e-commerce platforms.
-The company was founded in 1980 and is headquartered in Stamford, Connecticut.
+The Media segment engages in the production and monetization of long-form and short-form video content across various platforms, including WWE Network, broadcast and pay television, and digital and social media, as well as filmed entertainment.
+The Live Events segment is involved in the sale of tickets; provision of event services; and sale of travel packages related to its live events.
+The Consumer Products segment engages in merchandising of WWE branded products, such as video games, toys, and apparel through licensing arrangements and direct-to-consumer sales, as well as through e-commerce platforms.
+World Wrestling Entertainment, Inc. was founded in 1980 and is headquartered in Stamford, Connecticut.

 What you need to know about investing in Shein from Australia.